stream-protocol/stream-connect-documentation/README.md

 # StreamConnect and StreamPayments (Under Construction)

 **Stream**Connect is a versatile development framework designed to simplify the process of creating and deploying Web3 applications, managing payments, and enhancing e-commerce platforms.
-This repository contains documentation and resources for both **Stream**Connect and **Stream**Payments.
+This repository contains documentation and resources for both **Stream**Connect, **Stream** Payment Gateway, and Stream**Pay**™ e-commerce payments plugins.

 ## Table of Contents